kimpro82/GodSaveTheQueen/DART Crawling/README.md

-This is definitely devotional support from a husband, for the wife's paper writing.
+There are definitely devotional support from a husband to his wife's paper writing.

 ## Links